Join Our Lab

 Graduate Students

-We expect to recruit 1-2 graduate students in the 2023-2024 academic cycle.
+We expect to recruit 1-2 graduate students in the 2024-2025 academic cycle.
 Interested MS students must plan to complete a thesis.
 Particular projects and expectations are aligned with funding and student goals.

 We currently recruit students through the Tufts Biomedical Engineering Department, but welcome students from the Tufts Medical School Graduate School of Biomedical Sciences programs, particularly Neuroscience.
 Prospective graduate students should formally apply to the appropriate degree-granting programs for admission to Tufts.
 We would be happy to hold discussions pertaining to specific lab projects upon admission.

 If you are a PhD student who would like to join or rotate through our laboratory, please send Dr. Iyer an email expressing your interest with a CV and cover letter.
 The short cover letter should detail (1) your research interests, (2) your short- and long-term career goals, (3) why you are interested in our laboratory, and (4) potential projects you'd like to work on.
 Please also include your CV summarizing past academic, professional and research experience along with the names of two potential references.
-In particular, senior undergraduate students interested in fellowships, including NSF GRFP or DoD NDSEG are encouraged to contact Dr. Iyer as early as possible to discuss potential applications to meet eligibility guidelines.
+In particular, senior undergraduate students interested in fellowships, including NSF GRFP or DoD NDSEG are encouraged to contact Dr. Iyer as early as possible to receive mentorship and discuss potential applications to meet eligibility guidelines.

 Undergraduate Students